callstack/react-native-testing-library/website/docs/UnderstandingAct.md

 That way we can wrap `jest.runAllTimers()` call which triggers the `setTimeout` updates inside an `act` call, hence resolving the act warning.
 Note that this whole code is synchronous thanks to usage of Jest fake timers.

-### Async act and real timers
+### Solution with real timers

 If we wanted to stick with real timers then things get a bit more complex.
 Let’s start by applying a crude solution of opening async `act()` call for the expected duration of components updates:

 ```jsx
 test('render with real timers - sleep', async () => {